In this post, I would like to cover the Explore page in Log Intelligence. Read on to learn more!

 The Explore page of Log Intelligence has a lot of similarities to the Interactive Analytics page of Log Insight:

-This page is used to query over and analyze not only the events themselves, but the visualizations they form as well.
-Nearly all the functionality you have in Log Insight today is available on the Log Intelligence Explore page including:
+This page is used to query over and analyze the events themselves and the visualizations they form as well.
+Nearly all the functionality you have in Log Insight today is available on the Log Intelligence Explore page, including:

 - Chart Types